-- larger hospitals may have cancer care coordinators for specific cancer types, while in a smaller hospital there may be a general coordinator or none at all
+- in a larger hospital may coordinate care for specific cancer types, while in a smaller hospital there may be a general coordinator or none at all

 - in rural areas, cancer care coordinators may attend with the visiting oncologist

-- in hospitals that don’t have either a cancer care coordinator or a clinical nurse consultant, the nursing unit manager may have a similar role
+- in hospitals that don’t have a clinical nurse consultant or cancer care coordinator, the nursing unit manager may have a similar role

-- assesses what sort of support you need, and identifies ways you can receive this support
+- assesses what sort of support you need, and identify ways you can receive this support

-- will link you with the people and services best able to meet your needs
+- links you with the people and services best able meet your need

 - physiotherapists help you to move and exercise safely to regain strength, fitness and mobility